corda/corda-docs-portal/content/en/platform/corda/4.10/community/app-upgrade-notes.md

 | 4.7 | 9 |
 {{< /table >}}

-## Upgrading apps to Platform Version 9, 10, 11, and 12
+## Upgrading apps to platform version 9, 10, 11, and 12

 No manual upgrade steps are required.

+## Upgrading apps to platform version 8 or lower

+If you need to upgrade your apps to platform version 8 or lower, follow instructions published in our [GitHub documentation repository](https://github.com/corda/corda-docs-portal/blob/main/content/en/archived-docs/corda-os/4.6/app-upgrade-notes.md).